jishnupradeep/FoodExApp/README.md

 # FoodEx App - UI Design
-> An app to end food wastage
+> 🍛An app to end food wastage

 FoodEx is a mobile application that lets users post listings of the surplus food they have, which would other be thrown away, so that it can be taken away by someone in need.